What do plein air painters do when it rains?

-However, some artists, David Bellamy comes to mind, seem impervious to the weather.
-I’ve seen him on his DVDs paint at sea in a small boat while it’s raining and his wash is just sluicing down the paper; and I’ve seen him on top of a mountain in winter painting and there is ice in his washes!
+On a youtube video, I saw him paint at sea in a small boat while it was raining and his wash was just sluicing down the paper.
+And I saw him on top of a mountain in winter painting and there was ice in his washes!

-You can see this for yourself on youtube just type in David Bellamy Learn to Paint Watercolour Adventures.
-These two DVDs are absolutely hilarious but also inspirational.
+You can see this for yourself.
+On youtube just type in David Bellamy Learn to Paint Watercolour Adventures.
+This video is absolutely hilarious but also inspirational.

 I really admire this artist and his seemingly unconquerable spirit.
-And, of course, I love that mild manner if only I could be so relaxed about it all and not so reactive; I aspire to be like this.
+And I love that mild manner.
+If only I could be so relaxed about it all and not so reactive.
+I aspire to be like this.

-So, last Monday I had planned to go to Ogata and paint the tulips.
-This is my second attempt and for the second time I couldn’t.
+Anyway, last Monday I had planned to go to a place called Ogata and to paint the tulips there.
+This is my second attempt to go and for the second time I couldn’t.
 This time it was because of rain.

-Outdoors I paint with a feeling of intimacy and immediacy, indoors I paint from another painting or one of my digital images.
+Outdoors I paint real things.
+There is a feeling of intimacy and immediacy.
+Indoors I paint from another painting or a digital image.

-This was painted over another painting of a sea scene with a big part of the picture being the sky.
-You can’t see the whole picture sadly but you can see the top of some cumulus clouds at the bottom of the paper.
+Here I painted over another painting of a sea scene.
+In the original painting a big part of the picture was the sky.
+You can’t see the whole picture because I cut it off.
+But you can see the top of some cumulus clouds at the bottom of the paper.

-I changed the background into a beach scene simply by adding a strip of blue for the sea and, with a big dry brush, a band of green for some headland.
+I changed the background into a beach scene simply by adding a thin line of blue for the sea and, with a big dry brush, a band of green for some headland.

 I was delighted with the result.

-Today, I actually tried out that idea and am very happy with the result.
+And today, I tried out that idea and am very happy with the result.